b0b0nazar/thermal-person-detector/README.md

 # Thermal Person Detection with YOLOv8n and RT-DETR

 ## Overview
 This project focuses on detecting persons in thermal images using two state-of-the-art object detection models: YOLOv8n (Ultralytics) and RT-DETR (Baidu).
-The pipeline covers dataset preparation, model training, evaluation, and qualitative/quantitative analysis, with a strong emphasis on reproducibility and code clarity.
+The pipeline covers dataset preparation, model training, evaluation, and qualitative/quantitative analysis
 ## Project Structure
 ```
 data/